jmegner/KillTeamResources/README.md

   * The Killzone [#maps-models-assets](https://discord.com/channels/632812643912253450/879091516289740840).

 ## Discord/Slack

+Discord servers have lots of discussion and collaboration and are the best way to find a TTS opponent to play with.

 * [Glass Half Dead](https://discord.gg/cdF3AnRVRG).
   * Has "killteam-maths" channel that other servers don't seem to have an analogue.